MegEngine/MegEngine/scripts/cmake-build/BUILD_README.md

 ## Other ARM-Linux-Like board support
-It`s easy to support other customized arm-linux-like board, example:
+It's easy to support other customized arm-linux-like board, example:

 * 1: HISI 3516/3519, infact u can just use toolchains from arm developer or linaro then call scripts/cmake-build/cross_build_linux_arm_inference.sh to build a ELF